-Securing PaaS databases in Azure
+Best practices for securing PaaS databases in Azure

-Azure SQL Database and SQL Data Warehouse provide a relational database service for your Internet-based applications.
+Azure SQL Database and SQL Data Warehouse provide a relational database service for your internet-based applications.
 Let’s look at services that help protect your applications and data when using Azure SQL Database and SQL Data Warehouse in a PaaS deployment:

 - Azure Active Directory authentication (instead of SQL Server authentication)

 Azure SQL databases can be configured to use one of two types of authentication:

 SQL authentication uses a username and password.
 When you created the logical server for your database, you specified a "server admin" login with a username and password.
 Using these credentials, you can authenticate to any database on that server as the database owner.

 Azure Active Directory authentication uses identities managed by Azure Active Directory and is supported for managed and integrated domains.
 To use Azure Active Directory Authentication, you must create another server admin called the "Azure AD admin," which is allowed to administer Azure AD users and groups.
 This admin can also perform all operations that a regular server admin can.

 Azure Active Directory authentication is a mechanism of connecting to Azure SQL Database and SQL Data Warehouse by using identities in Azure Active Directory (AD).
 Azure AD provides an alternative to SQL Server authentication so you can stop the proliferation of user identities across database servers.
 Azure AD authentication enables you to centrally manage the identities of database users and other Microsoft services in one central location.
 Central ID management provides a single place to manage database users and simplifies permission management.

 Benefits of using Azure AD instead of SQL authentication

 - Allows password rotation in a single place.